hantsy/spring7-sandbox/docs/null-safety.md

 }
 ```

 IntelliJ IDEA highlights potential null-safety violations directly in the editor.
-For enforcing these rules during the build process, Gradle users can combine JSpecify with NullAway.
+To enforce these rules during the build process, Gradle users can combine JSpecify with NullAway.
 For more details, see the official Spring blog post:  [Null Safety in Spring applications with JSpecify and NullAway](https://spring.io/blog/2025/03/10/null-safety-in-spring-apps-with-jspecify-and-null-away).

-Maven users can simplify this integration by using the Nullability Maven Plugin, which streamlines the configuration for JSpecify and NullAway.
+Maven users can simplify this integration with the Nullability Maven Plugin, which streamlines configuration for JSpecify and NullAway.

 Add the following plugin configuration to your `pom.xml`: